mdda/mdda.github.io/_posts/AI/2018-06-21-presentation-at-tensorflow.md

 was again hosted by Google Singapore.

+In addition to Matt Henderson talking about "Machine Learning for Spoken Dialogue Systems", we had Hardeep Arora explaining "Sequence to Sequence Model Advances", as well as a last minute addition :
+Bo Lin Ng giving a lightning talk about the fun he is having "Using TensorFlow to implement a Generative Adversarial Network".

-In addition to Matt Henderson talking about "Machine Learning for Spoken Dialogue Systems", we had Hardeep Arora explaining "Sequence to Sequence Model Advances".
-For my part, I gave a talk on "The Rise of the Language Model", which set out to explain a major current trend in Natural Language Processing : the increasing focus on using pre-built 'pure' language models (such as ELMO or the model recently announced by OpenAI), and then fine-tuning the output to suit specific applications.
+For my part,
+I gave a talk on "The Rise of the Language Model", which set out to explain a major current trend in Natural Language Processing : the increasing focus on using pre-built 'pure' language models (such as ELMo or the model recently announced by OpenAI), and then fine-tuning the output to suit specific applications.